fourstix/MCard1802ArduinoV2/README.md

 -----
 All Grounds are common.
 Vin (+9V) from a power source powers the Arduino and Vin is also fed to a 7805 voltage regulator on the Front Panel Card.
 The 7805 produces the 5V VDD that powers the 1802 Membership Card.
 The ROM and Digital Latch on the Daughter Card are also powered by VDD, as well.

-The 1802 Membership card has a super-capacitor, that will hold VDD high for awhile after Vin is gone.
+The 1802 Membership card has a super-capacitor, that will hold VDD highfor awhile after Vin is gone.
 This can maintain a program in RAM for about 10 or 15 minutes after power is switched off.
 The Arduino powers the hex keypad through the Qwiic interface and the LCD display is powered through the Arduino 5v pin to avoid draining the super-capacitor.

 The 5V output pin from the Arudino also goes to the Daughter Card to power the Teensy 3.2 through its Vin pin.
 The 3.3V output pin of the Teensy powers the OLED display.
 This way the Teensy 3.2 and Arduino are both powered up and powered down at the same time.

 Teardown